Quasiflats in hierarchically hyperbolic spaces: Introduction

+Even for CAT(0) cube complexes our approximation provides new information.
+The reason is that Theorem~\ref{thm:cubulated_hulls} allows one to approximate convex hulls of finite sets in an HHS by finite CAT(0) cube complexes, and if the ambient HHS is a CAT(0) cube complex, the dimension of the approximating complex --- which is bounded by the rank --- can be much lower than the dimension of the ambient complex.
+This is essential for our applications to quasiflats.

+Our techniques are intrinsic to the category of hierarchically hyperbolic spaces, in the sense that the arguments in this paper couldn't be carried out strictly in the context of any of the motivating examples alone, for example CAT(0) cube complexes or mapping class groups.

-Formal definitions and relevant properties of hierarchically hyperbolic spaces (HHS) will be given below in Section~\ref{sec:background}.
-For now, we recall that a \emph{hierarchically hyperbolic space} consists of: a space, $\cuco X$; an \emph{index set}, $\mathfrak S$, for which each $U\in\mathfrak S$ is associated with a hyperbolic space $\fontact U$; and, some maps and relations between elements of the index set.
+Formal definitions and relevant properties of hierarchically hyperbolic spaces (HHSs) will be given below in Section~\ref{sec:background}.
+For now, we recall that a \emph{hierarchically hyperbolic space} consists of: a quasigeodesic metric space, $\cuco X$; an \emph{index set}, $\mathfrak S$; a hyperbolic space~$\fontact U$ for each $U\in\mathfrak S$; some relations between elements of the index set and maps between the associated hyperbolic spaces.
+There are also projections $\cuco X\to\fontact U,U\in\mathfrak S$, and various axioms governing all of this data.

-Before stating the main theorem, we informally recall a few facts about the geometry of HHS.
-Any HHS $\cuco X$ contains certain \emph{standard product regions}, in which each of the (boundedly many) factors is an HHS itself.
-In mapping class groups, these are products of mapping class groups of pairwise disjoint subsurfaces, and in cube complexes these are certain convex subcomplexes that split as products.
-Pairs of points in $\cuco X$ can be joined by particularly well-behaved quasigeodesics called \emph{hierarchy paths}, and similarly we have well-behaved quasigeodesic rays called \emph{hierarchy rays}.
+Before stating the main theorem, we informally recall a few geometric features of HHSs: \begin{itemize} \item Any HHS $\cuco X$ contains certain \emph{standard product regions}, in which each of the (boundedly many) factors is itself an HHS.

+In mapping class groups, these are products of mapping class groups of pairwise disjoint subsurfaces (for example the subgroup generated by Dehn twists along disjoint annuli).
+In CAT(0) cube complexes, these are certain convex subcomplexes that split as products (for example in the Salvetti complex of a right-angled Artin group, they are subcomplexes associated to subgraphs of the defining graph that decompose as joins).

+\item Pairs of points in $\cuco X$ can be joined by particularly well-behaved quasigeodesics called \emph{hierarchy paths}, and similarly we have well-behaved quasigeodesic rays called \emph{hierarchy rays}.
 Given a standard product region $P$, and a hierarchy ray in each of the $k$ factors of $P$, the product of the $k$ hierarchy rays $[0,\infty)\to\cuco X$ is a quasi-isometric embedding $[0,\infty)^k\to\cuco X$ which we call a \emph{standard orthant}.